ckeditor/ckeditor5/docs/updating/nim-migration/predefined-builds.md

 # Migrating from predefined builds

 Until now, the predefined builds were the easiest way to get started with CKEditor 5.
-They provided a ready-to-use editor with a set of plugins and a default configuration.
-However, they had some limitations, like the inability to customize the editor by adding or removing plugins.
+They provided an out-of-the-box editor with a set of plugins and a default configuration.
+However, they had some limitations, such as the inability to customize the editor by adding or removing plugins.

-This is now solved by the new installation methods, which allow you to fully customize the editor, regardless of whether you use npm packages or browser builds.
+This is now solved by the new installation methods, which allow you to fully customize the editor, whether you use npm packages or browser builds.

-Migrating from the predefined builds to the new installation methods should mostly be a matter of copying and pasting the code from below to replace the old code.
+Migrating from the predefined builds to the new installation methods should mostly be a matter of copying and pasting the code below to replace the old code.
 The code to copy depends on the build and distribution method you used.

 ## Prerequisites

 Before you start, follow the usual upgrade path to update your project to use the latest version of CKEditor 5.
-This will rule out any issues that might be caused by upgrading from outdated version of CKEditor 5.
+This will rule out any problems that may be caused by upgrading from an outdated version of CKEditor 5.

-## Migration steps: npm
+## Migration steps

+### npm

-If you are using the predefined builds from npm, follow the steps below:
+If you are using predefined builds from npm, follow the steps below:

 1. Start by uninstalling the old build package.
 It can be identified by the `@ckeditor/ckeditor5-build-` prefix.
 For example, if you were using the `@ckeditor/ckeditor5-build-classic` package, you should uninstall it.